umhau/umhau.github.io/_posts/2021-9-16-expand-raid-additional-disk.md

 We now have a hot spare!
 If that's all we wanted, then we're done: if we were to shutdown and restart the host server, the RAID array would automatically reassemble.
 If one of the disks were to `fail` on us right now, the array would automatically detect that, and start moving data over onto the hot spare we just added.
 (Because that's the rub: the array is only designed for so many extras, so there's no way to know what data can be put onto the hot spare until something breaks...and when it does, it's going to take hours, or even days, to collect the needed data from the remaining drives in the RAID array and copy it over to the automatically-added hot spare [which isn't spare any more].)

+Now, before you keep going, there's a point here worth mentioning.
+If you're trying to add multiple disks to the array, you can do that simultaneously - you don't need to add them individually, and wait hours/days for the array to grow over each one-by-one.
+If you have another disk to add, go back and do what we just did, again, with the other disk.
+Come back when you've added it to the RAID array just like the first.

+When you're done with that, the RAID array should have _two_ hot spares attached.

 ## grow the RAID array onto the spare

 Now we tell the RAID array that it's bigger than it thought, and that it should expand itself onto the 'spare' that's now available.
 We do this by getting the number of disks in the array; let's say there's 4 in there now.